Illustrator and Designer

-Furyworks Productions is a small graphic arts studio in Western Loudoun County specializing in custom illustration and hand-lettering for logo and print design using a combination of traditional and modern techniques.
+Furyworks Productions is a small graphic arts studio in Western Loudoun County specializing in illustration, design, and writing.

 The studio name is based on the archaic definition of the word fury: the frenzy of being inspired.
 The words Fury and Works were combined to communicate that the energy of inspiration fuels good works.

 Most of my work involves drawing.
 It’s tough to separate my illustration from my design work since they are almost always interconnected.
 The pencil is my favorite medium and the one with which I am most comfortable.
 Because of that, I scan my pencil artwork and then colorize it using Photoshop.
 This way, changes are much easier to make.
 Block printing and pen and ink are two of my other favorite mediums for illustration.
 For colorizing the traditional way, I generally use watercolors and colored pencils.

 I balance my graphic design work with directing an enrichment program for children called Team Saturday at The Hill School in Middleburg, Virginia.
 I taught art classes in the program for many years prior to becoming its director; I love this job too.

 At Goose Creek Friends Meeting I co-clerked the Religious Education Committee for many years and still teach First Day School (Sunday School), and write lessons.
 I created and introduced The SPICES Traveling Peace Troupe to the Meeting and led simple puppetry projects before the pandemic; we just met recently and hope to resume our community-building activities.

 I am a member of The Puppeteers of America, UNIMA-USA, and the Society of Children's Book Writers and Illustrators.

 I live in Bluemont, Virginia with my husband, pets, and numerous marionettes – many of which are from visits with my brother and his family in Prague, Czech Republic.